Ballasi/stck/README.md

 If you're using `stck` without any arguments, you will be redirected to the interpreter.
 You can toy around with the language from now on!
 See [CLI](#cli).

-I'd recommend you to take a look at the available commands, especially the `stck` command as it may help you understand a bit more how it works.
+I would recommend you to take a look at the available commands, especially the `stck` command as it may help you understand a bit more how it works.

+It is also strongly recommended to check out [the examples](examples) to get a grasp of how `stck` works.
+You can run examples using the command `make examples/<name>.stck`.

 ### CLI

 The command line interface is quite easy to use and looks like Python's.
 In here, you can type instructions and it will be added to the stack.
 The prompt either shows you `>` or `―`.
 The first one tells that your stack is currently empty while the latter signifies your stack isn't.
+It can also show you `┄` if you're currently in a comment.

 If you want to take a look at your stack, you can type anytime the command `stck` as it takes no argument.
 This command prints the stacks, from the bottom